jbsmith7741/uri/README.md

   - `?array=1&array=2&array=3&array=4`

 ### Maps
- maps are supported by providing the key value param into the value with a colon `:` in between them.
+Maps are supported by providing the key value param into the value with a colon `:` in between them.
 Multiple pairs can be passed as separated params or joined with the pipe `|`

   - map[string]int `?map=a:1|b:2|c:3`
   - map[int]string `?map=1:a&map=2:b&map=3:c`